-8 Favorite Editor 2 - 0  Add Copy Delete Move Move Visualization Group Group Up Down Selected Group Add Arrange Import Old Group Rows v Results Table Tools Favorite Name New Favorite Group Group Name Layout Style New Group 1 New Visualization Gallery This layout focuses on a single visualization and shows previews of the remaining visualizations in a sidebar.
+a Favorite Editor 2 - 0  Add Copy Delete Move Move Visualization Group Group Up Down Selected Group Add Group Arrange Rows ↔ Import Old Results Table Tools Favorite Name New Favorite Group Group Name Layout Style New Group 1 New Visualization Gallery This layout focuses on a single visualization and shows previews of the remaining visualizations in a sidebar.
 Groups are displayed as tabs at the top.
 Rows Groups are displayed as rows of visualizations.
 Groups can be given a short description which will be shown as long as the group has a name.
-Lists This layout displays each group of visualizations as a bulleted list of the visualization names Tiles This layout displays each visualization as a the tile with the visualization name.
+Lists This layout displays each group of visualizations as a bulleted list of the visualization names Tiles This layout displays each visualization as a tile with the visualization name.
 Save As Save Cancel Delete